-Actuarial Investigation as at 30 June 2017
+Actuarial Investigation as at 30 June 2018

-- 2.11 The report on the actuarial investigation as at 30 June 2017 concluded that the experience of the Defined Benefit plan over the year to 30 June 2017 had been favourable.
+- 2.11 The report on the actuarial investigation as at 30 June 2018 concluded that the experience of the Defined Benefit plan over the year to 30 June 2018 had been favourable.
 Accordingly, the Defined Benefit plan remained in a satisfactory financial position and the current employer contributions were expected to be more than sufficient.
-We understood that the preference of the Trustee was to retain the existing contributions and reduce the investment risk if the VBI increased. - 2.12 We recommended that the following funding plan be adopted: - a Payments for any outstanding unfunded liability from previous actuarial investigations that has already been invoiced (these amounts have almost all now been received); plus - b Contributions equal to 9.5% of salary for employee members, increasing with increases in the Superannuation Guarantee rate; - c An additional contribution to cover any excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit (whereby the funded resignation or retirement benefit is calculated as the minimum of (100% and the VBI) multiplied by the benefit), plus contribution tax; plus - d Additional top up contributions that may be required in the future if the plan becomes in an unsatisfactory financial position.
+We understood that the preference of the Trustee was to retain the existing contributions and seek to reduce investment risk overtime. - 2.12 We recommended that the following funding plan be adopted: - a Payments for any outstanding unfunded liability from previous actuarial investigations that has already been invoiced (these amounts have almost all now been received); plus - b Contributions equal to 9.5% of salary for employee members, increasing with increases in the Superannuation Guarantee rate; - c An additional contribution to cover any excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit (whereby the funded resignation or retirement benefit is calculated as the minimum of (100% and the VBI) multiplied by the benefit), plus contribution tax; plus - d Additional top up contributions that may be required in the future if the plan becomes in an unsatisfactory financial position.